yugabyte/yugabyte-db/docs/content/latest/quick-start/kubernetes/create-local-cluster.md

 ### 4.2 TServer status

 Click **See all nodes** to go to the **Tablet Servers** page where we can observe the one YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.
-Additionally, you can see that the **Load (Num Tablets)** is balanced across all available YB-TServer (tserver) services.
+Additionally, you can see that the **Load (Num Tablets)** is balanced across all available YB-TServers.
 These tablets are the shards of the user tables currently managed by the cluster (which in this case is the `system_redis.redis` table).
-As new tables get added, new tablets will get automatically created and distributed evenly across all the available YB-TServer services.
+As new tables get added, new tablets will get automatically created and distributed evenly across all the available YB-TServers.

 ![tserver-list](/images/admin/master-tservers-list-kubernetes-rf1.png)